 Challenge: Hiring new operators and getting them trained up for safe, proactive work is a big investment.
 Training in a classroom can lack the contextual relevance of some safety or skills material, while training on-site at a factory or plant floor can limit opportunities to ask questions or review areas due to active operations and noise.

 Solution: Digital twins enable operators to immersively explore and experience their new work environment, without any physical risk or potential disruption to operations.
-They can navigate and complete linked training information while gaining a deeper understanding of the physical environment in which they’ll apply their skills.
+They can navigate the virtual representation and complete linked AR training information while gaining a deeper understanding of the physical environment in which they’ll apply their skills.

 2. Space planning